-The Italian Civil Code provides for three alternative corporate governance systems: (i) the traditional model (comprising a board of directors and a board of statutory auditors), (ii) the two-tier board system (comprising a management board and a supervisory board) or (iii) the one-tier board system (comprising a board of directors and an audit committee).
+The Italian Civil Code provides for three alternative corporate governance systems: (i) the traditional model (comprising a board of directors and a board of statutory auditors), (ii) the two-tier board system (comprising a management board and a supervisory board) or (iii) the one-tier board system (comprising a board of directors and an Audit Committee).

-On we adopted the one-tier corporate governance system, which provides for a Board of Directors and an Audit Committee.
-The Board of Directors is appointed by the Shareholders' Meeting and the Audit Committee is appointed by the Board of Directors among its members (as appointed by the Shareholders' Meeting).
+In May 2021, we adopted the one-tier corporate governance system, which provides for a Board of Directors and an Audit Committee.
+The board of directors is appointed by the shareholders' meeting and the Audit Committee is, in turn, appointed by the board of directors from among its members (as appointed by the shareholders' meeting).

-The Board of Directors is generally responsible for managing the affairs of the company.
+The board of directors is generally responsible for managing the affairs of the company.
 The Board may therefore undertake all transactions considered necessary, useful or appropriate in achieving the company's corporate purpose except only for such actions as are reserved to the ordinary or extraordinary shareholders' meeting by applicable law or the articles of association.

-Within the limits prescribed by Italian Law, the Board may delegate its general powers to an executive committee and/or managing director to handle the day-to-day management consistent with the guidelines set by the Board of Directors.
-The Chairman of the Board of Directors, any deputy chairman as well as any managing director are authorized to represent and bind the company in their capacity as legal representatives.
-The Board of Directors and any managing director may also delegate the power to carry out certain acts within the scope of their respective authority.
+Within the limits prescribed by Italian Law, the Board may delegate its general powers to an executive committee and/or managing director to handle the day-to-day management consistent with the guidelines set by the board of directors.
+The Chairman of the board of directors, any deputy chairman as well as any managing director are authorized to represent and bind the company in their capacity as legal representatives.
+The board of directors and any managing director may also delegate the power to carry out certain acts within the scope of their respective authority.